-The IConfigDeclaration interface is available to allow extensions to declare their own config options.
+The IConfigDeclaration interface is available to plugins that want more control on how their own config options are declared.

 New config options can only be declared inside the declare_config_options() method.
 This method accepts two arguments: a Declaration object that contains all the declarations, and a Key helper, which allows to declare more unusual config options.